-Coffee tables are THE go to space in our homes to display our decor style, but let's be honest, all that empty space can sometimes be (totally) overwhelming.
+Coffee tables are the go to space in our homes to display our decor style, but let's be honest, all that empty space can sometimes be (totally) overwhelming.
 We've all been there: you try to limit the number of accessories, but the table ends up looking empty.
-You try to add layers and interest but it just ends up looking messy.
-Don't worry, we are here to help!
-Just follow these 3 easy coffee table styling tips to keep them chic, clean and totally fabulous!
+You try to add layers and interest, but it just ends up looking messy.
+Don't worry, we are here to help you style your coffee table!
+Just follow these 3 easy styling and accessorizing tips to keep your coffee table chic, clean and totally fabulous!

 1. CREATE VISUAL TRIANGLES: One of the most important principles in home decor in general, is the number one rule to keep in mind when approaching a coffee table styling project.
 To create visual triangles you arrange all the pieces in 3 groups or footprints and place them so that there are different heights & depths. (you can also create larger odd numbered groups, but 3 is the best place to start).
 In our Colette Set example, the candlesticks are one footprint or group, the floral is the second footprint and the spheres on the book are the third grouping.
 As you can see, even though this set has 6 pieces, by grouping them in 3 footprints each element has a place and they look organized and purposeful.